 The same goes for single or plural; an article shouldn’t be in the categories “shirt” and “shirts”.
 A post shouldn’t have the tag “WordPress plugin” and “WordPress plugins”.
 One of those shouldn’t exist.
 Pick single or plural and stick with it for all your category and tag terms.

 Need more help optimizing your site structure?

-You can read many posts about Site structure on our site.
-For instance, our Ultimate guide helps you organize your site’s content well.
-If you’re struggling with creating a proper site structure, our Site structure training is your new best friend!
+You can read many posts about site structure on our site.
+For instance, our ultimate guide helps you organize your site’s content well.
+If you’re struggling with creating a proper site structure, our site structure training is your new best friend.
 It will teach you how to optimize every aspect of your website’s structure.
-Wondering if it’ll fit your needs?
-Get a free trial today!